 With modern platforms such as WordPress, WooCommerce, Magento, and Shopify, it’s now easier than ever to create an online store.
 However, many online retailers are not cybersecurity experts and might not be sure where to get started with securing their site.
 The endless possibilities of e-commerce have saved lots of ...

-The truth is, it’s very unlikely you’ll even get a strong answer from an organisation as to how frequently you should test.
+It’s unlikely you will get a strong answer from most organisations as to how frequently you should test.
 Even organisations like the NCSC, who offer guidance to UK businesses on how to stay secure, don’t give a direct answer to the question.
-However, they may comment ...
+However, they may comment on other businesses behaviour ...

 Choosing a PenTesting provider can be difficult, how do you know if they’re good at what they do and they’ll make working together easy?
 Perhaps you have a provider already, but they’ve not lived up to your expectations.
 Since choosing a testing provider is a critical part of your cybersecurity ...